Sequential Prophet REV-2 | 175 custom sounds

-(patches compatible with rack / desktop & keyboard)
+Presets compatible with desktop / rack & keyboard.

 Via Instant Buy & Download:

-You will receive all the sounds from my Youtube & Soundcloud demos plus extra sounds.
+You will receive all the sounds from all my demos plus extra.
 This is one full bank of 128 patches (or “programs” if you want to use Sequential’s terminology).
-In reality you will get even more sounds, because some of the programs come as layers / splits, which means that there are two sounds in a program (or “two sounds in a sound” so to speak).
+In reality you will get even more sounds, because some of the programs come as layers / splits, which means that there are two sounds in a program.
 You can rearrange and use them independently, which means you will have 175 sounds to play with.
 Of course all the drums & sequences are also stored as patch data, so you will have those too, and you can adjust them or bypass the sequencer and play the sounds by hand.

 What format / import method?: